A. W. Dobbie: Manufacturing

-In 1876 he was involved in the process of standardizing hose couplings used by fire brigades throughout South Australia.
+In 1876, he was involved in the process of standardizing hose couplings used by fire brigades throughout South Australia.

-In 1885 he erected a new two-storey building behind the showroom in Gawler Place, and a new foundry building on the Pirie Street corner, just in time to satisfy a major Government contract in connection with an expansion of Adelaide's water reticulation system.
+In 1885, he erected a new two-storey building behind the showroom in Gawler Place, and a new foundry building on the Pirie Street corner, just in time to satisfy a major Government contract in connection with an expansion of Adelaide's water reticulation system.

-Dobbie & Co. began manufacturing their own "Standard" brand of bicycle around 1895, and carried several other brands of US and UK manufacture.
+Dobbie & Co. began manufacturing their own "Standard" brand of bicycle in around 1895, and carried several other brands of US and UK manufacture.

 Business and retail

 His manufacturing business was profitable, but it was the sale of goods imported from Britain and, especially, America that made him wealthy.

-In 1868 he began advertising sewing machine repairs along with brassfounding and electroplating, and later became an sales outlet for several manufacturers.
-In 1871 he founded the "Adelaide Sewing Machine Depot", and in July 1872 erected new showrooms and workshop, with 25 different makers' machines on display.
+In 1868, he began advertising sewing machine repairs along with brassfounding and electroplating, and later became an sales outlet for several manufacturers.
+In 1871, he founded the "Adelaide Sewing Machine Depot", and, in July 1872, erected new showrooms and a workshop, with 25 different makers' machines on display.

-Alex's younger brother James, who had training as a machinist (perhaps with A. Simpson & Son), joined the firm some time before August 1873.
+Alex's younger brother, James, who had training as a machinist (perhaps with A. Simpson & Son), joined the firm some time before August 1873.